SESSION PREP GUIDE

 If you are reading this, it means we have a scheduled session coming up and I am super excited to be serving you and your loved ones :)

-This Prep Guide was created to answer any linger questions you may have about planning for our time together.
+This prep guided was created to answer any lingering questions you may have about planning for our time together.
 If this will be your first session with me, I hope you find it helpful.
 If you're a returning client, I hope you find it helpful too.
 I know how much I appreciate reminders.
 And if you read this and still have questions, please reach out any time.
 I am happy to help you prepare.

 It's your choice!
 I am always open to any location--old and new.
 You should choose a location that fits your style and personality.
 I can help you along with this decision.